randa-mu/blocklock-solidity/README.md

 * `DecryptionSender.sol` - Delivers decryption keys to receivers once the unlock block is reached and the key is verified.
 * `DecryptionReceiverBase.sol` - An abstract contract that handles receiving and decoding decryption key deliveries.
 Ideal if your contract does not need to send blocklock requests, but still needs to respond to key delivery.
-* `SignatureSchemeAddressProvider.sol` - Maintains the list of supported signature schemes (e.g., BLS).
+* `SignatureSchemeAddressProvider.sol` - Maintains the list of supported threshold signature schemes (e.g., BLS on BN254, BLS on  BLS12-381).

 > 💡 **Note:** You only need to extend `AbstractBlocklockReceiver.sol` to integrate timelock encryption into your contracts.
 All other required contracts are already deployed on supported networks.